Content from Introduction to OpenRefine

 • OpenRefine supports many data formats and can be extended with add-ons and custom scripts for even more possibilities.

-• Using OpenRefine helps you prepare your data for analysis, making your research more accurate, efficient, and enjoyable.
+• Using OpenRefine helps you prepare your data for analysis, supporting transparent and reproducible research practices.

 Content from Importing Data and Getting to Know the OpenRefine User Interface